2025 Atlantic hurricane season: Peak-season activity

 After nearly a month of inactivity, Tropical Storm Dexter developed along a stalled front off the North Carolina coast on August 3 before moving out to sea.
 Hurricane Erin formed near Cape Verde on August 11 and traversed the Atlantic, intensifying into a Category 5 hurricane near the northern Leeward Islands on August 16.
 It then brought rain, wind, and rip currents to Puerto Rico, Turks and Caicos, the Bahamas, and the East Coast of the United States, while remaining off shore.

 Shortly after Erin became extratropical, Tropical Storm Fernand formed in the open Atlantic, southeast of Bermuda.
 Wind shear along with dry air and stable atmospheric conditions inhibited tropical cyclogenesis during the first half of September, the climatological peak of hurricane season.
 This highly unusual, nearly three-week long inactive stretch came to an end with the formation of Hurricane Gabrielle on September 17, far to the east of the northern Leeward Islands.
 The only other season in the weather satellite era to have no named storm active between the end of August and mid-September was the 1992 season.
-Gabrielle approached Bermuda at Category 4 hurricane, completed a right turn just southeast of the island, then moved toward the Azores.
+Gabrielle approached Bermuda as a Category 4 hurricane, completed a right turn just southeast of the island, then moved toward the Azores.

 On September 24, Hurricane Humberto formed in the central Atlantic.
 It ultimately became the second Category 5 hurricane of the season.
 To its west, Hurricane Imelda formed on September 27.
 On September 30, the centers of these two systems came within 465 mi of each other, closer together than any other two storms in the Atlantic in the satellite era.
-This led to a Fujiwhara interaction between the two cyclones, in which they mutually influenced each other's movements.

-Late season activity
+Late-season activity

-On October 7, Tropical Storm Jerry formed in the tropical Atlantic, bringing heavy winds and rains to the Leeward Islands; then came short-lived Subtropical Storm Karen, which formed in the Northern Atlantic on October 10.
+On October 7, Tropical Storm Jerry formed in the tropical Atlantic, bringing heavy winds and rains to the Leeward Islands; then came short-lived Subtropical Storm Karen on October 10.
+Karen formed at 44.5°N, farther north than any other subtropical or tropical cyclone in the NHC database.
 Next, on October 13, Tropical Storm Lorenzo formed in the open Eastern Atlantic.
 Later, on October 21, Hurricane Melissa formed in the Caribbean Sea.
-It became the third Category 5 hurricane of the season, and the third-most intense Atlantic hurricane by central pressure on record, tied with the 1935 Labor Day hurricane.
-These three Category 5 hurricanes are the second-most of any season after 2005, the only other season to have more than two Category 5 hurricanes.
+It became the third Category 5 hurricane of the season, and the strongest Atlantic hurricane by maximum sustained winds, tying Hurricane Allen from the 1980 season.
+These three Category 5 systems are the second-most of any season after 2005, the only other season to have more than two Category 5 hurricanes.